-- 1.12 The Guideline vibration limits set out in DIN 4150-3:1999 may be exceeded for up to 5% of the blast events as measured over any twenty blast events on the foundation of any building outside the designation boundary.
-However, no blast event shall exceed 10mm/s irrespective of the transmitted vibration, unless 1.14 applies. - 1.13 Construction activities identified in the Central Interceptor Vibration Assessment, Tonkin & Taylor, July 2012 as being short term vibration sources with a "High Risk" of exceeding the DIN 4150-3:1999 shall be conducted so that not more than 5% of the activities undertaken (measured over at least 20 representative samples of the relevant activity on any residential building) exceed the relevant criterion in DIN 4150-3:1999 and no activity shall exceed 10mm/s irrespective of the frequency of the activity measured, unless 1.14 applies.

-- 1.14 The Guideline vibration limits set out in DIN4150-3:1999 must not be exceeded more than 5% of the time except where the Requiring Authority can demonstrate to the satisfaction of the Council: - (a) that the receiving building(s) are capable of withstanding higher levels of vibration and what the new vibration limit is.
+- 1.10B The Guideline vibration limits set out in DIN 4150-3:1999 may be exceeded for up to 5% of the blast events as measured over any twenty blast events on the foundation of any\building outside the designation boundary.
+However, no blasting activities event shall exceed 10mm/s irrespective of the frequency of the blast material transmitted vibration, unless 1.10D applies. - 1.10C Construction activities identified in the Central Interceptor Vibration Assessment, Tonkin & Taylor, July 2012 as being short term vibration sources with at a "High Risk" of exceeding the DIN 4150-3:1999 shall be conducted so that not more than 5% of the activities undertaken (measured over at least 20 representative samples of the relevant activity on any residential building) exceed the relevant criterion in DIN 4150-3:1999 and no activity shall exceed 10mm/s irrespective of the frequency of the activity measured, unless 1.10D applies. - 1.10D The Guideline vibration limits set out in DIN4150-3:1999 must not be exceeded more than 5% of the time except where the Requiring Authority can demonstrate to the satisfaction of the Council: - (a) that the receiving building(s) are capable of withstanding higher levels of vibration and what the new vibration limit is.
 The investigation required to demonstrate this must include an assessment of the building(s) by a suitably experienced and qualified structural engineer and a full precondition survey; and - (b) that the Requiring Authority has agreed in writing with the building owner(s), that a higher limit may be applied.